watusi/jquery-mobile-iscrollview/README.md

 scroller in [JQuery Mobile](https://github.com/jquery/jquery-mobile) projects.

-iSCroll is a javascript that can scroll content in a window within a web browser with very similar behaviour to native scrolling on mobile devices such as iPhone and Android.
+iScroll is a javascript that can scroll content in a window within a web browser with very similar behaviour to native scrolling on mobile devices such as iPhone and Android.
 This means you can scroll a *window* within the browser using native-like scrollbars and physics.